yokrysty/ssl_logger/README.md

 Frida can be installed as follows: `sudo pip install frida`

+For verbose output [hexdump](https://bitbucket.org/techtonik/hexdump/) is needed.

+Hexdump can be installed as follows: `sudo pip install hexdump`

 ## TODO

  - Add support for processes that communicate via SSL without using [libssl](https://wiki.openssl.org/index.php/Libssl_API).